 There are a number of large pharmaceutical and biotechnology companies that are currently pursuing the development of products for the treatment of the retinal diseases for which we have product candidates.
 Certain of our competitors have commercially approved products for the treatment of retinal diseases that we are pursuing or may pursue in the future, including Roche, Regeneron and Novartis for the treatment of wet AMD, DME, DR and RVO.
 These drugs are well established therapies and are widely accepted by physicians, patients and third-party payors, which may make it difficult to educate these parties on the benefits of switching to any product candidates developed by us.
-Companies that we are aware are developing and/or commercializing therapeutics in the retinal disease area include large companies with significant financial resources, such as Roche, Novartis, Bayer and Regeneron, AbbVie, Boehringer Ingelheim, Amgen, Johnson & Johnson, and Samsung Bioepis.
+Companies that we are aware are developing and/or commercializing therapeutics in the retinal disease area include large companies with significant financial resources, such as Roche, Novartis, Bayer and Regeneron, AbbVie, Boehringer Ingelheim, Amgen, and Samsung Bioepis.
 In addition to competition from other companies targeting retinal indications, any products we may develop may also face competition from other types of therapies, such as gene-editing therapies and drug delivery devices.

-Two Lucentis biosimilars were approved in the United States in 2022, and their approval may impact market dynamics and payor policies negatively for our product candidates.
 Roche's product, Vabysmo (faricimab) received FDA approval for the treatment of wet AMD and DME in January 2022 and received FDA approval for RVO in October 2023.
-Vabysmo has gained rapid adoption since launch, and we believe it will become an important product in the marketplace.
+Vabysmo has gained rapid adoption since launch and garnered significant market share.
 Regeneron's product, Eylea HD (high dose aflibercept) gained FDA approval for the treatment of wet AMD, DME and DR in August 2023.
-We believe it will become an important therapy in the marketplace given Regeneron's incumbent position in retinal diseases.
+It has also become an important therapy in the marketplace due to Regeneron's incumbent position in retinal diseases.
 Even if our product candidates present a compelling clinical profile, we may not be able to market our product candidates as effectively as our competitors.
 For example, entrenched franchises may seek to impede adoption of our product candidates through significant discounts or rebates.